Skip to content

 # Implement context-aware memory storage

-if important_facts:
+if facts:

-} for i, fact in enumerate(important_facts)])
+for fact in facts

 Configuration Reference